afterwind-io/comcat/README.md

 _`data`_:

 The content of the message.
 Can be anything that `SharedWorker` supports, but with some restrictions.
-Please see [_Transferring data to and from workers: further details_][mdn-transfer]
+Please see [_Transferring data to and from workers: further details_][mdn-transfer].

 ### ComcatPipe